8 Steps for Parents Completing the FAFSA® Form

 Create an account and gather documents.

-Before you can access the FAFSA form online, you’ll need to create a StudentAid.gov account.
-Every contributor, including the student, must have an account to access and complete their sections of the form.
-If you don’t have a Social Security number, you’re still able to create an account.
+Before you can access the FAFSA form online, you’ll need to create a StudentAid.gov account if you don’t have one already.
+Every contributor, including the student, must have their own account to access and complete their sections of the form.
+If you don’t have a Social Security number (SSN), you can still create an account.

 IMPORTANT: Your child must have their own StudentAid.gov account.
-You cannot create an account for or share an account with your child.
+You can’t create an account for or share an account with your child.

-Your StudentAid.gov account username and password serve as your legal electronic signature throughout the federal student aid process.
-Do not share your account username and password with anyone, not even your child.
-Your child also should not share their account log-in information with you.
-Keep your account secure.
-You’ll need it to help your child complete their FAFSA form each year and to access federal student aid information online.
+Don’t share your StudentAid.gov account username and password with anyone, not even your child.
+Similarly, your child shouldn’t share their account log-in information with you.
+Keep your account secure—you’ll need to log in at StudentAid.gov to help your child complete their FAFSA form each year and to access federal student aid information online.

-- Your child’s Social Security number (or A-number if they are an eligible noncitizen)
+- your child’s SSN (and Alien Registration number [A-number] if they are an eligible noncitizen)

-- Your spouse’s name, date of birth, Social Security number (if they have one), and email address if you’re married
+- your spouse’s name, date of birth, SSN (if they have one), and email address if you’re married

-- 2022 tax return documents, including federal income tax returns, W-2s, and other records of money earned from work for both you and your child (If you’re married and did not file taxes jointly with your spouse, you’ll also need your spouse’s tax information.)
+- tax return documents, including federal income tax returns, W-2s, and other records of money earned from work for both you and your child (if you’re married and didn’t file taxes jointly with your spouse, you’ll also need your spouse’s tax information)

-- Bank statements and records of investments, businesses, and farms (if applicable) for you and your child
+- records of businesses and investment farms (if applicable) for you and your child

 Once you have everything you need, including your StudentAid.gov account, you can start the FAFSA form.

 If your child has already started their FAFSA form and has invited you as a contributor, follow the steps provided in the invitation email to enter their form.
-You can then jump to step four of this list.
+You can then jump to step four in this article.

 2